-The Ultimate Tooth Replacement Method
+The Ultimate in Tooth Replacement

-- Partners with Highly-Trained Oral Surgeons
+- Partners with Experienced Oral Surgeons

 Benefits of Dental Implants

 - Those who receive dental implants are capable of eating all the foods they want, including tough or crunchy foods like steak or apples.
 Chewing truly feels natural through and through because this specific integration takes place.

-Furthermore, dental implants are the longest-lasting solution for tooth loss.
-On average, they last between 25 years and a lifetime, which is even longer than other methods like dental bridges and dentures.
+- Dental implants are the longest-lasting solution for tooth loss.
+On average, they last between 30 years and a lifetime, which is even longer than other methods like dental bridges and dentures.

 If you have good oral health and enough bone inside your jaw, there’s no reason why you shouldn’t be able to begin your dental implant treatment!
 If you need to replace single teeth, multiple teeth, or all the teeth in your smile, you can get it done via dental implants.

-Missing Single Tooth
+Missing One Tooth

 To replace one tooth, a titanium implant is placed inside of the jaw and given time to heal.
-Once the bone and soft tissue has formed around the implant, we can place an abutment (connector which stabilizes the restoration) and a porcelain crown.
+Once the bone and soft tissue have formed around the implant, we can place an abutment (connector which stabilizes the restoration) and a porcelain crown.
 We use porcelain because of how closely it resembles natural tooth enamel.

 Missing Multiple Teeth

 Dental bridges can be customized to fit on top of dental implants.
 Not only does this mean you can replace multiple teeth at a time via dental implants, but you can maintain the natural structure of your neighboring teeth in the process!
-Implant-retained bridges can be used to replace two or more consecutive teeth.
+Implant bridges can be used to replace two or more consecutive teeth.